akashlevy/WordPronunciator/README.md

 <img src="assets/img/icon.png" alt="Word Pronunciator logo" title="Word Pronunciator" align="right" height="96" width="96"/>

 # Word Pronunciator
 What if we spoke English the way it was spelled?
-Talk to Pronunciator to find out what it would sound like!
+Talk to Word Pronunciator to find out what it would sound like!

 [Run it (tested on Google Chrome for Mac, doesn't work on Safari or mobile devices)](https://)